openshift-labs/learn-katacoda/gitops/kustomize/01-exploring-kustomize.md

 `oc` cli) has support for Kustomize built in.
 You can see this by running the `kubectl kustomize --help`{{execute}} command.

 This runs the `kustomize build` command.
+You can see this by running: `kubectl kustomize`{{execute}}

 Although you can use this to pipe it into the apply command, you don't have to.
 The `kubectl apply` command has the `-k` option that will run the build before it applies the manifest.

 To test this out, first create a project: `oc new-project kustomize-test`{{execute}}

 Next make sure you're on the project: `oc project kustomize-test`{{execute}}